Agriculture takes centerstage at Saratoga County Fair

 “The heat is an added stress on everyone but it’s especially an added stress on the cows,” Zane Swatling, with Swat-Team Dairy, said.
 “Luckily we all have fans and when it gets too hot we bring our cows to the wash rack.
 Our animals were washed three to four times yesterday and luckily enough they’re letting us bring our milking cows home because even though it’s a lot of stress on all the animals, our milking cows have a lot of extra stress.”

-All of this work contributing to the fair’s big comeback after it was held in a limited capacity in 2021 and cancelled for the first time since the Civil War in 2020.
+All of this work contributed to the fair’s big comeback after it was held in a limited capacity in 2021 and canceled for the first time since the Civil War in 2020.

 “It went well after being gone for two years, coming back and getting everything together all those little bugs you didn’t think about at the time,” Jennifer Flint, President of the Saratoga County Agricultural Society, said.
 “Tuesday we were super excited to set up and get things moving.”